ValKyrieae/School-Portfolio/README.md

-# Kyrie Logins – School + Portfolio Projects
+# Kyrie L – School + Portfolio Projects

 Hey there!
 This repo holds everything from my personal portfolio site to the projects I’ve done in Python, Java, HTML/CSS, and more.
 It’s where I keep the work I’ve built from scratch (no templates here), and where I can track my growth while learning new tools and trying new things.